Quantum state exclusion with many copies: Introduction

-This observation leads to an important classification.
-A set of quantum states is called \emph{antidistinguishable} if state exclusion is possible for that set \cite{Heinosaari_2018}.
-Antidistinguishability thus captures the idea that, although the states are not distinguishable, they might still be conclusively ruled out one by one using a suitable measurement.
-When a set of states is not antidistinguishable, one considers relaxed versions of the exclusion task.
-Common approaches include allowing a nonzero probability of error and optimizing the average performance, or introducing an additional inconclusive outcome that provides no exclusion but avoids incorrect conclusions.
-These generalized strategies allow one to quantify how well exclusion can be achieved even when (perfect) state exclusion is impossible \cite{bandyopadhyay2014conclusive,mishra2024optimal}.
+The above examples show that state exclusion is possible for some sets of quantum states, while for others it is not.
+A set of quantum states is called \emph{antidistinguishable} if state exclusion, in the sense defined above, is possible for that set \cite{Heinosaari_2018}.
+Antidistinguishability therefore means that there exists a single measurement by which every state in the set can, in principle, be conclusively ruled out: for each state, there is a measurement outcome which tells us with certainty that this state was not prepared.
+When a set of states is not antidistinguishable, one may consider relaxed versions of the exclusion task.
+Some of the approaches include allowing a nonzero probability of error and optimising an appropriate figure of merit, or introducing an additional inconclusive measurement outcome that provides no exclusion but avoids erroneous conclusions.
+These generalised strategies allow us to quantify how well exclusion can be achieved when (perfect) state exclusion is impossible \cite{bandyopadhyay2014conclusive,mishra2024optimal}.

 In this work, we ask whether access to multiple identical copies of a quantum system can enable state exclusion.
+We note that a related question has recently been considered in the context of a weaker formulation of the state exclusion problem, in which the requirement that every measurement outcome occurs with nonzero probability was not enforced \cite{ji2024barycentric}.
+In such a formulation, a measurement may be able to exclude only a subset of the states, and sets admitting this possibility are referred to as weakly antidistinguishable \cite{stratton2024operational}.
+In the present work, such sets are regarded as not antidistinguishable, as they violate the basic idea underlying antidistinguishability---namely, that every state in the set should, in principle, be excludable with certainty by an appropriate measurement outcome.

-More precisely, suppose a referee supplies Alice with several copies of a system, all prepared in the same (unknown) state drawn from a known set \( \mathcal{S} \).
-If the states in \( \mathcal{S} \) are not antidistinguishable in the single-copy scenario, can they become antidistinguishable when Alice is given many copies?
+We now turn to the problem considered here.
+Suppose that a referee supplies Alice with several copies of a quantum system, all prepared in the same (unknown) state drawn from a known set $\mathcal{S}$ consisting of three or more states (for any set consisting of only two states, state discrimination and state exclusion are equivalent \cite{Heinosaari_2018}, and consequently providing any finite number of copies offers no advantage for state exclusion in this case).
+The question is whether states in $\mathcal{S}$ that are not antidistinguishable in the single-copy scenario can become antidistinguishable when Alice is given multiple copies of the system.
+This question is meaningful only when the number of copies is finite.
+With infinitely many copies, Alice could in principle reconstruct the prepared state via quantum state tomography \cite{d2003quantum}, rendering the task of state exclusion trivial.